 The café where Amélie works in the film is a real place on rue Lepic near Montmartre and it’s one of the places I enjoy going the most when I’m editing and writing.

 Coco Chanel (2008)

 There have been a few Chanel movies released recently, but this one is my favorite.
 I really love it and re-watch it all the time.
-I love her spunk, her determination.
-I like to think that it is the most real adaptation of her story as well as it being beautifully set and written.
+She has great spunk and determination.
+I like to think that it is the most real adaptation of her story.

-This is an old film set in turn-of-the-century Paris, but it’s charming and inspires that indescribable feeling people who love Paris get when they visit.
-If you haven’t seen it, it’s a worth a go.
+This is an old film in turn-of-the-century Paris.
+It’s charming and inspires that indescribable feeling people who love Paris get when they visit.
+If you haven’t seen it, it’s worth a go.

 Julie & Julia (2009)

 I loved the Parisian parts of this film.
 Nancy Meyers is also the director of Something’s Gotta Give which is, of course, also set here in Paris and also on this list.
 I think Nancy loves Paris almost as much as I do.

 You can see it in her representations of the city and the life it offers.
 This is also a great flick for those who love cooking.